nikitavoloboev/data/focusing/goals.md

 ## Financial stability

-Release something that is worth selling.
+Release something that is worth selling before money runs out and I die of hunger.